-Is your guttering damaged, sagging, or is the paint peeling?
-Damaged guttering not only looks awful and affects the appearance of your property, but it can also lead to roof leaks which creates a whole new set of time and money consuming problems for you.
+Is your guttering damaged, or sagging, or is the paint peeling?
+Damaged guttering not only looks awful and affects the appearance of your property, but it can also lead to roof leaks, which creates a whole new set of time and money-consuming problems for you.
 When painting the trim of your house, don’t neglect your gutters!

 Repair or Replace Fences

 A dilapidated fence can make the entire property look rundown and neglected.
 Repair or replace your old damaged front fence and if you don’t really need to have one, just remove it.
 Problem solved.
 Replace the fence line with plants.
 If you want low-maintenance, low-cost, go for Australian natives.
 Or you choose some of NewTechWood screening or fencing boards, perfect for low maintenance, no worry, durable composite fence.